-In many cases, the vast majority in many forests, the breaking, snapping, and partial uprooting of trees is associated with decay in the stem, butt, or roots.
+In the vast majority of cases in many forests, the breaking, snapping, and uprooting of trees is associated with decay in the stem, butt, or roots [4, 8, 17].
 Start looking at downed trees when you spot them.
 You can even do this post-mortem exam with trees that went down years ago.
 Carefully examine places where wood broke from wood.
 These are the failure surfaces.

 - Is there obvious, advanced decay at these surfaces?
 If you see it right on the failure surface, you can be pretty sure it was decayed before the failure.
 Decay of exposed surfaces looks quite different from decay that develops inside the wood and then is exposed by failure.

 - Is the failure surface splintery, indicating failure of sound wood, or is there more breakage across the grain, known as a brash failure and indicating failure of decayed wood?
 Remember, decay need not be advanced or obvious to significantly decrease wood strength.
 Splintery vs. brash failures are more difficult to distinguish in hardwoods, with short fibers, than in conifers, which have long fibers (tracheids).